flightctl/flightctl/docs/developer/devicesimulator.md

 # Remote simulator

-To simulate a huge number of devices (10,000 for example) a `devicesimulator` has to be installed on a number of separate hosts to let it use more resources.
+To simulate a large number of devices (10,000 for example) a `devicesimulator` has to be installed on a number of separate hosts to let it use more resources.
 Each remote host must be [set up](#remote-setup) with the same files.
 Then you have to [start simulator](#remote-run) on each host.

 ### Remote setup